best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * right align all data within a table and all data column headings
 * use commas after every three decimal places in numbers of four digits or more, and never spaces (except when writing years - these should have no punctuation)
 * set sensible zoom levels
-* be consistent - for users to be able to use and re-use your data, consistency is key -ensure that titles, headings, worksheet names and table structures are consistent across your publication portfolios and within spreadsheets.

 In terms of machine readability you should also: